Paris boy's family thank Mali 'Spiderman'

 Paris balcony boy's family thank Mali 'Spiderman' Mamoudou Gassama

-The family of a small boy dramatically rescued after dangling from a balcony in Paris have expressed their gratitude the Malian man who saved him.
+The family of a small boy dramatically rescued after dangling from a balcony in Paris have expressed their gratitude to the Malian man who saved him.

 "He's truly a hero," the boy's grandmother said of migrant Mamoudou Gassama, who scaled four floors to pluck the child from danger.

-The four-year-old's father, who had left him in the fourth-floor flat and gone shopping, faces charges of failing to look after his child, reports say.
+The four-year-old's father, who had left him alone in their flat and gone shopping, faces charges of failing to look after his child, reports say.

 Mr Gassama is to be given citizenship.